-Stock-based compensation, net of amounts capitalized, decreased by \$1.0 million, or 20%, for the three months ended March 31, 2016 compared to the same period in 2015.
-During the three months ended March 31, 2015 we issued 1,748,517 restricted stock awards at a weighted-average grant price of \$11.90 per share to new and existing employees and non-employee directors.
-During the three months ended March 31, 2016, restricted stock awards, restricted stock options and performance share awards were approved by our compensation committee; however, these awards are contingent and subject to stockholder approval of the Amendment to the LTIP at our 2016 Annual Meeting of Stockholders on May 25, 2016.
-These awards are not considered granted for accounting purposes until such Amendment is approved by our stockholders; as such, no expense has been recorded for these contingent awards during the three months ended March 31, 2016.
+Stock-based compensation, net of amounts capitalized, decreased by \$0.2 million, or 3%, and \$1.1 million, or 10%, for the three and six months ended June 30, 2016, respectively, compared to the same periods in 2015.
+As a result of stockholder approval of the Amendment to the LTIP at our 2016 Annual Meeting of Stockholders, on May 25, 2016, the restricted stock awards, restricted stock options and performance awards that were contingent as of March 31, 2016 became granted on May 25, 2016, at which time we began recording expense.
 For further discussion of our stock-based compensation, see Note 6 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report.

 The fair values for each of our restricted stock awards issued were calculated based on the value of our stock price on the grant date in accordance with GAAP and are being expensed on a straight-line basis over their associated requisite service periods.
-The fair values for each of our non-qualified restricted stock options awards were determined using a Black-Scholes valuation model in accordance with GAAP and are being expensed on a straight-line basis over their associated four-year requisite service periods.
+The fair values for each of our non-qualified restricted stock options awards were determined using a Black-Scholes valuation model in accordance with GAAP and are being expensed on a straight-line basis over their associated requisite service periods.